 Veterans Affairs worker charged with tampering

 Sep.
-2—EBENSBURG — A Johnstown woman is charged with doctoring a pension application at the Cambria County Veterans Affairs office in Ebensburg where she worked, authorities said.
+3—EBENSBURG, Pa. — A Johnstown woman is charged with doctoring a pension application at the Cambria County Veterans Affairs office in Ebensburg where she worked, authorities said.

-The Cambria County Detective Bureau charged Denis Louise Lloyd, 52, of the 100 block of Loretta Lane, with tampering with public records or information.
+The Cambria County Detective Bureau charged Denise Louise Lloyd, 52, of the 100 block of Loretta Lane, with tampering with public records or information.

 According to a criminal complaint, an investigation began when a client said she had received a letter from the VA requesting a breakdown of the care she receives and the money she pays.